moss-lab/RNA-Structure-Hub/README.md

+# RNA-Structure-Hub
-# RNA-Structure-HubHow to Access & Clone moss-lab/RNA-Structure-Hub (Private Repository)
+How to Access & Clone moss-lab/RNA-Structure-Hub (Private Repository)

 Follow these steps to set up SSH access and clone the private repository.
 🚀 Step 1: Generate a New SSH Key